Skip to main content

-What are the rarest coloured eyes?
+What are the rarest eye colours?

 Close-up of a human eye whose iris looks blue-green on the outside and amber on the inside